Where is the Exxon Valdez today?

 Mechanical cleanup was attempted on some beaches.
 Backhoes and other heavy equipment would till the beaches to expose oil underneath so that it could be washed out.

 Many beaches were fertilized to promote growth of microscopic bacteria that eat the hydrocarbons.
 Known as bioremediation, this method was successful on several beaches where the oil was not too thick.
-For more information about bioremediation techniques used, please click here.
+More information about bioremediation techniques used can be found on the EPA website.

 A few solvents and chemical agents were used, although none extensively.